Tananarive Due: Career

 Due is a member of the affiliate faculty in the creative writing MFA program at Antioch University Los Angeles and is also an endowed Cosby chair in the humanities at Spelman College in Atlanta.

-She developed a course at UCLA called "The Sunken Place: Racism, Survival And The Black Horror Aesthetic," after the release of the 2017 film Get Out.
-The first course went viral and included a visit from Peele.
+She developed a course at UCLA called "The Sunken Place: Racism, Survival and the Black Horror Aesthetic" after the release of the 2017 film Get Out.
+The first course went viral and included a visit from Jordan Peele.

 Due was featured in the 2019 documentary film Horror Noire: A History of Black Horror, produced by Shudder.

+Her novel The Reformatory was published by Saga Press in 2023.